 The Isle of Mull Railway operated between Craignure Pier and Torosay Castle from 1983 until its closure in 2010.
-Built as a narrow-gauge steam railway, it offered visitors a short but memorable journey through woodland and coastal scenery.
-For nearly three decades, it served as both a practical transport link and a heritage attraction, becoming a familiar part of Mull’s tourism infrastructure.
-Its closure followed the sale of Torosay Castle and marked the end of a unique chapter in the island’s history.
+Built as a narrow-gauge miniature railway, it offered visitors a short but memorable journey through woodland and coastal scenery.
+For nearly three decades, it functioned as both a visitor attraction and a scenic link between the ferry terminal and the castle.
+Its closure followed the sale of Torosay Castle and marked the end of a distinctive chapter in the island’s history.

 Origins and Purpose

-The railway was founded by David and Rosemary Howitt, owners of Torosay Castle.
-Their goal was to create a direct connection between the ferry terminal at Craignure and the castle grounds, making it easier for visitors to access the estate while also offering a heritage experience.
-The line measured approximately 1.25 miles and was built to a 2 ft (610 mm) narrow-gauge specification.
-It ran through woodland and open terrain, offering views of Duart Bay and the Sound of Mull.
+The Isle of Mull Railway was founded by David James, then owner of Torosay Castle, with the involvement of local businessman and railway enthusiast Graham Ellis.
+The aim was to create a scenic link between the ferry terminal at Craignure and the castle grounds, improving visitor access while offering a heritage railway experience.
+The line measured approximately 1.25 miles and was built to a 10¼-inch (260 mm) narrow-gauge specification.
+It ran through woodland and open terrain, with views across Duart Bay and the Sound of Mull.

-The railway quickly became popular with tourists, especially those arriving by ferry or cruise ship.
-It provided a convenient and scenic route to the castle and was particularly well-suited to families and steam enthusiasts.
-The short journey, typically lasting around ten minutes, was enough to create a sense of occasion without requiring a full day’s commitment.
+The railway quickly became popular with tourists, particularly those arriving by ferry or cruise ship.
+It provided an easy and atmospheric way to reach the castle and proved especially appealing to families and steam enthusiasts.
+The short journey, typically lasting around ten minutes, offered a sense of occasion without requiring a significant time commitment.

 Locomotives and Rolling Stock